You have seen that incredible “opportunity” to earn $500 a day, haven’t you? It seems it is so easy with this system called KashTree.

-Well, I am glad you’re doing your due diligence, and you willing to spend some time doing the research.
+Well, I am glad you’re doing your due diligence, and you are willing to spend some time doing the research.

-This review will reveal all the information about KashTree, and from my experience, I can tell right off the bat, there will be mostly red flags.
+This review will reveal all the information about KashTree, and from my experience, I can tell right off the bat, that there will be mostly red flags.

 But let’s start from the beginning.